 - Unpack inspiration & the truth about writer’s block.

 - Examine strong openers, strategic details, & killer angles.

 - Try out structural & stylistic variations to enhance our stories.

 - See portraits & interviews as pivotal as we capture characters with economy.

 - Review publishing myths & realities & offer a word on photos.

 Sunday, 16 August: 10am-4pm. $235.
-Very small group of 4.
+Very small group.
 Strict COVID compliance.
 “I would also suggest that any aspiring writer begin with short stories.
 These days, I meet far too many young writers who try to start off with a novel right off, or a trilogy, or even a nine-book series.
 That’s like starting in at rock climbing by tackling Everest.
 Short stories help you learn your craft.” ~George R.R.
 Martin